NextCenturyCorporation/MCS/docs/source/schema.rst

 - `stepBegin` (integer, required): The step on which the action should begin.
 Must be non-negative.
 A value of `0` means the action will begin during scene initialization.
 - `stepEnd` (integer, required): The step on which the action should end.
 Must be equal to or greater than the `stepBegin`.
 - `vector` (:ref:`vector config <Vector Config>`, required): The coordinates to describe the movement.
 Default: `{ "x": 0, "y": 0, "z": 0 }`
+- `impulse` (bool, optional): Whether to apply the force using Unity's impulse force mode, rather than the default force mode.
+Default: `false`
 - `relative` (bool, optional): Whether to apply the force using the object's relative coordinate system, rather than the environment's absolute coordinate system.
 Default: `false`
 - `repeat` (bool, optional): Whether to indefinitely repeat this action.
 Will wait `stepWait` number of steps after `stepEnd`, then will execute this action for `stepEnd - stepBegin + 1` number of steps, then repeat.
 Default: `false`
 - `stepWait` (integer, optional): If `repeat` is `true`, the number of steps to wait after the `stepEnd` before repeating this action.
 Default: `0`